astropy/astropy/CONTRIBUTING.md

 A pull request for a new feature will be reviewed to see if it meets the following requirements.
 For any pull request, an astropy maintainer can help to make sure that the pull request meets the requirements for inclusion in the package.

 **Scientific Quality**
+(when applicable)
   * Is the submission relevant to astronomy?
   * Are references included to the origin source for the algorithm?
   * Does the code perform as expected?
-  * Has the code been tested against previously existing implimentations?
+  * Has the code been tested against previously existing implementations?

 **Code Quality**
   * Are the [coding guidelines](http://docs.astropy.org/en/latest/development/codeguide.html)
     followed?
-  * Is the code compatible with Python 2.6, 2.7, as well as 3?
+  * Is the code compatible with Python 2.6, 2.7, as well as >=3.3?
   * Are there dependancies other than the Astropy core, the Python Standard Library, and NumPy 1.6.0 or later?
     * Is the package importable even if the C-extensions are not built?